-However, in the case of large-scale deflection of a circular membrane under uniform pressure load, the equations become non-linear, and in this case, the deflection profile lacks a simple analytical expression28 but it can be obtained with good accuracy using a variety of numerical techniques.
+However, in the case of large-scale deflection of a circular membrane under uniform pressure load, the equations become non-linear, and in this case, the deflection profile lacks a simple analytical expression32 but it can be obtained with good accuracy using a variety of numerical techniques.
 The profile for specific membrane geometries can be obtained by non-linear finite element analysis techniques.
-Nevertheless, to a reasonable degree of accuracy, it can be approximated by the linear-elasticity profile represented in Equation 1 by replacing yc with the actual center deflection27.
+Nevertheless, to a reasonable degree of accuracy, it can be approximated by the linear-elasticity profile represented in Equation 1 by replacing yc with the actual center deflection33.

 The different elements of the inclinometer need to be scaled in order to allow the correct range of measurement to be reached.
 In particular, the geometric parameters of the membrane need to be adjusted so that θmax corresponds to the range of interest (in our case, ±1°).
 An infinity of solutions, corresponding to different choices of r0 and t, are possible.
 The proper choice is necessarily a compromise involving on a number of factors, such as the size of the detector, the desired final package size, the emission angle of the light source, the size of the mobile mass and, last but not least, the manufacturability constraints.
 In our case, we chose a silicon membrane radius of r0 =2.83 mm with a thickness t of 20.0 ± 0.5 µm.
-The resulting center deflection was measured at 89.8 µm, leading to a theoretically expected measurement range of ±2.8° and an inflection point radius of rinf = 1.63 mm.
+The resulting center deflection was measured at 89.8 µm, leading to a theoretically expected maximal measurement range of ±2.8° and an inflection point radius of rinf = 1.63 mm.
 The mobile masses used (for both solid balls and liquid droplets) ranged in diameter between 2 mm (in which case the measurement range was limited by the mobile mass shadow leaving the center of the detector prior to reaching the inflection point radius) and 3.27 mm (the smallest dimension enabling the full theoretical range of the inclinometer to be attained).

 Different sets of experiments have been conducted with the two types of membranes previously described in section 2.1.
 The different inclinometer configurations and associated precision results from repeatability tests are summarized in Table 1.
 These configurations differ from each other mainly on two parameters: (i) nature of the curved surface depending on the use of either polished membranes or nano-structured superhydrophobic membranes, (ii) nature of the mobile mass, depending whether solid balls or liquid droplets are used, as well as the corresponding quality grades of the solid balls and nature of the liquid droplet and its surrounding environment.
 The corresponding experimental results are described in the following sections 3.1 and 3.2, respectively.